doomvox/raku-study/notes/meeting_2021mar28.md

     sub is-special ( ($previous, $gap) ) {

     sub requires a list of two elements, unpacked by convenience into those names.
 (Bet I can use this instead of $pair)

+    liz code, willima michels mentions:

+    > #Liz IRC Nil > my @a = 3,7,6,12,9,6,6,6; say @a.first(6, :k) 2

+    next meeting on april 11th, taking a break for easter